Mike O'Meara Show: Oscar Santana

+In 2017, Santana teamed with Charlie Birney to found Podcast Village, later renamed to Podville Media.

 Buzz Burbank

 Buzz Burbank, whose real name is Michael J. Elston was born October 7, 1953, was the news reporter for The Mike O'Meara Show.
 He is originally from Wichita, Kansas where his father and stepmother Phyllis live.
 He is a 1975 graduate of Wichita State University, where he majored in English.
 Burbank's career began at KLEO in Wichita in 1972.
 He has also worked in New York, Philadelphia, San Diego, Stereo KDWB Saint Paul/ Minneapolis and New Orleans, hosting talk and entertainment shows.
 He was the morning drive News Anchor at WBBM-FM in Chicago, Illinois and for Bonneville Chicago Radio Group, where he won the Associated Press award for Best Newscast.
 He served as news director at Fairbanks/WZZD Philadelphia.

 Burbank began with Don and Mike on December 2, 1991.
 Don had known him from working together in Chicago and invited him to join the show.
 Since his first name is Michael, it would have caused mass confusion on-air with two people sharing the same name.
 Don's real name is also Mike, so he particularly demanded they rename Mr. Elston.
 Don suggested "Buzz", as it connotes a sense of readiness appropriately associated with a newsman.
 Mike suggested the alliterative "Burbank" as a tip of the hat to Gary Owens, the announcer for the TV show "Laugh-In", whose resonant timbre is similar to Buzz's delivery (Gary Burbank, a Cincinnati radio personality, adopted his on-air name for the same reason; Buzz and Gary are in no way related).
 As Gary Owens would open every episode of "Laugh-In" by saying "And now, from beautiful downtown Burbank", a reference to Burbank, California, where the show was shot, Mike suggested Elston's last name be "Burbank".
 This joke was reinforced as Don and Mike spent many years opening their program with the phrase "from beautiful toothless Fairfax", a reference to Fairfax, Virginia, home of the show's flagship station, WJFK-FM.

 On May 14, 2012, Buzz announced he was leaving the show to start his own news-based podcast.
 However, Buzz retracted his decision after an agreement between Buzz and Mike was worked out to keep Buzz on TMOS.

 A year later, Buzz Burbank's departure from TMOS would become a reality.
-Mike O'Meara announced on May 20, 2013, that Buzz resigned after the taping of the May 17, 2013 show.
+Mike O'Meara announced on May 20, 2013, that Buzz resigned after the taping of the May 17, 2013, show.
 Mike O'Meara stated that Buzz Burbank wished to pursue other career opportunities.
-The Buzz Burbank News and Comment podcast debuted on June 11, 2013 on The RELM Network.
+The Buzz Burbank News and Comment podcast debuted on June 11, 2013, on The RELM Network.